 Put the bad guys behind bars.

-Grow your neighbourhoodThe newest addition to the LEGO® Modular Buildings Collection offers more building options and playful surprises than ever.
+Grow your neighborhoodThe newest addition to the LEGO® Modular Buildings Collection offers more building options and playful surprises than ever.

-Designed for discoveryLEGO® Designer Chris McVeigh and his team have packed this build full of intricate details and hidden features that fuel the imagination.
+Designed for discoveryLEGO® Designer Chris McVeigh and his team have packed this build with intricate details and hidden features that fuel the imagination.